-The due date for furnishing the 2021 Form 1095-B and 1095-C to individuals is January 31, 2022.
-Employers can deliver the forms to individuals by mail, in-person, or electronically (with consent).
-The deadline for paper filing with the IRS is February 28, 2022 (March 31, 2022, if filing electronically).
+The due date for furnishing the 2022 Form 1095-B and 1095-C to individuals is March 2, 2023.
+Employers can deliver the forms to individuals by mail, in person, or electronically (with consent).
+The deadline for paper filing with the IRS is February 28, 2023 (March 31, 2023, if filing electronically).
 Electronic filing is mandatory if an employer is filing 250 or more Forms 1095-C and must be done via the ACA Information Returns (AIR) System.
-However, the IRS has proposed reguations that would expand the electronic filing requirement to employers filing fewer than 250 forms.
-At this time, the rule has not been finalized and the lower threshold is not included in the draft 1094-C and 1095-C instructions.
-While this lower threshold is not likely to apply for the 2021 reporting in 2022, employers should review the final instructions upon release to ensure the rule has not changed.
-Also, employers should be aware that a lower e-filing threshold will most likely apply next year and prepare accordingly.
+The IRS also has proposed regulations that would expand the electronic filing requirement to employers filing fewer than 250 forms.
+At the time, the rules have not been finalized, and the lower threshold is not included in the 2022 draft 1094-C and 1095-C instructions.
+While this lower threshold is not likely to apply for the 2022 reporting in 2023, employers should review the final instructions upon release to ensure the rule has not changed.